yge58/caffe2-opencv-ndkcamera/README.md

 You could take a photo and classify it.
 But often people like me are not interested in the photo, but the result from classification.

 # There are already similar apps based on tensorflow, caffe or torch.
 Why created this app, in other words, what is the difference?
+To my best knowledge, these apps involve too much java code.
+(I am a BIG java fan!)
+Since both caffe and opencv are written in c++, I think it is better to code all of them in c++.
+Java, of course, is needed.
-I intended to speed up real-time image classification by eliminating interaction between ndk C++ side and Java side as much as possible.
+So I intended to speed up real-time image classification by eliminating interaction between ndk C++ side and Java side as much as possible.
-Since both caffe and opencv are written in c++, it is natural to integrate them with NDK camera API.

 # Where is caffe classification taken place?